Trade War US and EU Would Have Direct and Negative Effect on Both

 European Commission President Jean-Claude Juncker will visit the White House on July 25.
 The stakes are high.
 Photo: Sean Gallup, Getty Images

 On July 17, European Commission President Jean-Claude Juncker announced that he will visit the White House on July 25.
-His visit comes amid an escalating trade dispute between the United States and European Union that has been characterized as “war” in some quarters.
+His visit comes amid an escalating trade dispute between the United States and European Union that has been characterized as a “war” in some quarters.
 However, despite President Donald J. Trump’s label of the E.U. as a “foe” in the international economy, both sides benefit greatly from their continued economic interactions.

 As a Professor of Economics at the University of South Carolina, I have seen first-hand the benefits of U.S.-E.U. trade in my home state.
 BMW, the German automaker, has maintained a large manufacturing facility in Spartanburg County, SC since 1994.
 A 2014 economic impact study found that it supported over 30,000 jobs and generated almost $1.8 billion in labor income in South Carolina.